haghard/sport-center/README.md

 Event Sourcing is about capturing sequence of event in journal.
 Each transaction/event is being recorded.
 State is recreated by replaying all the transactions/events.

 ### About the project ###
 There are 3 type roles node in our akka cluster:
-  _Gateway_   Group of machines that links together 2 worlds using simple Load Balancer and Distributed Service Registry for internal cluster nodes.
+   _Gateway - Group of machines that links together 2 worlds using simple Load Balancer and Distributed Service Registry for internal cluster nodes.
 Every incoming request will be redirected for internal services if matched route is found.
-Each Gateway node provides following features:
+Each Gateway node provides following features:_
             _Fault tolerant request routing layer using [Hystrix]( http://hystrix.github.com)_ To deliver fault tolerance Hystrix has built in the following features:
                   * Timeout for every request to an external system
                   * Limit of concurrent requests for external system